Manwe-777/chain-swarm/README.md

 # chain-swarm

-An express server to put up a swarm of tool-db/gun instances.
+An express server to put up a swarm of tool-db instances.